We aim to provide an excellent quality of service at all times. If you are unsatisfied with any area of our service, please let us know immediately.

 - Your name and address

-- The detail of the complaint, including date, time and place where appropriate, e.g. the Court that the case took place at
+- The detail of the complaint, including date, time, and place where appropriate, e.g., the Court where the case took place at

-Please address your letter to Richard Fowler and post it to Chambers at Millennium Chambers, Suite 303 Cocoa Studios, The Biscuit Factory, 100 Drummond Road, Southwark, London, SE16 4DG.
+Please address your letter to Richard Fowler and post it to Chambers at Millennium Chambers, 160 Fleet Street, London EC4A 2DQ.

-We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.
+We will acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.

-Millennium Chambers has a panel headed by Greg Bull QC who will consider any written complaint.
-If your complaint is against the head of the panel, the next most senior member of the panel will investigate it.
+Millennium Chambers has a panel headed by Simon Russell Flint KC, who will consider any written complaint.
+If your complaint is against the head of the board, the next most senior member will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.

-The person appointed to investigate will write to you as soon as possible to let you know the nature and scope of his investigation and his conclusion on each complaint and the basis for his conclusion, and if he finds that you are justified in your complaint, his proposals for resolving the complaint.
+The person appointed to investigate will write to you as soon as possible to let you know the nature and scope of his investigation and his conclusion on each complaint, and the basis for his decision, and if he finds that you are justified in your complaint, his proposals for resolving the complaint.

-As part of our commitment to client care, we make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years.
+As part of our commitment to client care, we make a written record of any complaint and retain all documents and correspondence generated by the complaint for six years.

-Complaints to the Bar Standards Board (the regulatory arm of the Bar Council, who are the professional body for barristers)
+Complaints to the Bar Standards Board (the regulatory arm of the Bar Council, which is the professional body for barristers)

 Bar Standards Board Professional Conduct Department, 289-293 High Holborn, London, WC1V 7HZ Telephone number: 0207 611 1444.